Cristian-Emil/Exercitii_testare/README.md

 We wish you the best in your studies.

 RO/EN
-- In viitor, daca o sa constatam ca E1-E3 nu sunt necesare aici, acestea o sa fie eliminate
+- In viitor, daca o sa constatam ca E1-E3 nu sunt necesare, acestea o sa fie eliminate
-- In the future, if we find that E1-E3 are not needed here, they will be removed
+- In the future, if we find that E1-E3 are not needed, they will be removed